Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

-The four models listed in Section 3.1 are used.
+The four models listed in Section~\ref{subsec5} are used.
 Based on this setup, we describe the results of our analysis.
-First, the accuracy of the model is verified (Table \ref{tab:accuracy_models}).
-Based on these results, we used Model 1, Model 2, and Model 4.
+First, the accuracy of the model was verified (Table~\ref{tab:accuracy_models}). {All five models (including Stacking) had overlapping confidence intervals, satisfying the model-multiplicity condition.
+Among the four base models, the top-3 by MSE---Models 1, 4, and 2 (166.1, 168.6, and 180.8, respectively)---were selected for Method~3.
+Model~3 (LightGBM) was excluded as its MSE is nearly identical to Model~2, and including both would add redundancy without broadening model diversity.
+The Stacking model was reserved for Method~2.}

-Next, we evaluated these methods (Table \ref{tab:evaluation index of ce}).
+Next, we evaluated these methods (Table~\ref{tab:evaluation index of ce}).
 Specifically, we set $y_t = \infty$.
-For 50 randomly selected base cases, 20 CEs were generated for each case.
-Using these multiple CEs, the evaluation metrics described in Section 2.2 were calculated.
-Finally, the mean values of these metrics across 50 cases were compared.
-The parameters were set to $C = 5$ and $\lambda = 2$.
-In addition, we set the condition that the improvement is negative when the value is 1 and positive when the value is 0 in $T_1$–$T_{19}$.
+For {40} randomly selected base cases {(CE generation loop: seed~0; NSGA-II: seed~1)}, 10 CEs ($=S$) were generated for each case.
+Using these multiple CEs, the evaluation metrics described in Section~\ref{subsec4} were calculated.
+Finally, the mean values of these metrics across {40} cases were compared.
+The parameters were set to $C = 5$ and $\lambda = 5$ (the latter for Methods~1 and~2 only; Method~3 does not use $\lambda$). {The value $C = 5$ was chosen to allow up to 5 binary features to be changed simultaneously, which is a meaningful but not excessive degree of change given that there are 19 binary interventions.
+The value $\lambda = 5$ was set to balance validity and proximity for the educational intervention dataset (Methods~1 and~2 only).} For Method~3, NSGA-II was used with the same hyperparameters as Experiment~3.1. {The top-3 models by MSE---Models~1 (LR), 4 (MLP), and 2 (RF), with MSEs of 166.1, 168.6, and 180.8 respectively---were selected as the three objectives.
+Model~3 (LGB) was excluded due to near-identical MSE to Model~2.} In addition, we set the condition that the improvement is negative when the value is 1 and positive when the value is 0 in $T_1$--$T_{19}$.
 The flexibility to incorporate such conditions is one of the features of this method.
-Furthermore, $T_1$–$T_{19}$ are treated as continuous to enhance the flexibility of both the optimization and the model.
-This approach also allows for the expression of intervention intensity and can be interpreted as the intervention rate.

-For \textit{val}, Method 1 showed high values, while Method 3 showed an improvement, although some values were small.
-For \textit{dissim}, Method 3 consistently had small values.
-Similarly, for \textit{plaus}, Method 3 also had low values.
-Although \textit{ave val}/\textit{ave dissim} and \textit{ave val}/\textit{ave plaus} were not the highest, they were still high, even when the model's robustness under multiple conditions was considered.

-First, the average value of each CE across 50 baseline data points was calculated.
-This indicated an overall trend.

-The first was the average of the sum of the base data and improvements (Figure \ref{fig:avg_averages}).
-This indicated that important variables such as $T_1$, $T_3$, $T_8$, $T_{11}$, $T_{13}$, $T_{14}$, $T_{17}$, and $T_{18}$ were high.
-The following variables are important for improving academic performance: Knowledge1 and Knowledge3, record of study time, group work, presentations, individual educational support, introduction to role models, and supplementary classes outside of school.